-How to Add a Sense of Scale to Your Photos
+How To Add Scale to Your Photos

 Scale is an important compositional element that can add to the descriptive aspects of your photography.